Welcome to Warnham School’s Information Page

 Friday 13.00 Whole School – Celebration Worship

 All children eat lunch in two shifts in our school hall.
-Children can opt to bring sandwiches or have a hot school meal provided by Chartwells.
+Children can opt to bring a packed lunch or have a hot school meal provided by Chartwells.

 http://www.westsussex.gov.uk/learning/schools_ages_4-16/free_school_meals.aspx